How to Start Poultry Farming Business for Beginners

 Arrange Feed and Water Supply

-Feed is one of the biggest costs in egg farming, but it directly impacts productivity.
+Feed is one of the highest costs in egg farming, but it directly impacts productivity.
 A balanced diet rich in protein, vitamins, and calcium helps hens produce high-quality eggs consistently.

 Ensure constant access to clean water.
 Automatic drinkers and feeders can save time and reduce waste.